×

-Teaching beginners is always exciting.
-You’re the first person who can really shape their relationship with French!
+Teaching beginners is always exciting—you’re the first person who can really shape their relationship with French.

 For that reason, it’s critical that your lesson plans keep your students engaged and confident.
+Here’s everything you need to know about French lesson plans for beginners in middle school and up.

 Create interactive classes